FuelLabs/sway-standards/README.md

 ##### [Without Configurables](./examples/src12-contract-factory/without_configurables/src/without_configurables.sw)

-Example of the SRC-12 implementation where all contract deployments are identitcal and thus have the same bytecode and root.
+Example of the SRC-12 implementation where all contract deployments are identical and thus have the same bytecode and root.

 > **Note**
 > All standards currently use `forc v0.56.0`.